rishiip/WebD/README.md

-# Web-Development
+# Web-Develop
-Get to know A to Z of Web Development
+This has to be typed.